adnen007/Front-End-Plan/README.md

 # description

 Do you want to learn web development and get a job in the tech industry ?
 Do you want to learn the latest technologies and become a great Front-end developer ?
-So what are you waiting !.This trainnigs was designed to be extremely beginner friendly.
+So what are you waiting !.This trainnig was designed to be extremely beginner friendly.
 We will begin with the very basics of HTML and build a simple web page.
 And by the end of this training, you will be Job Ready.
 You will be able to develop and publish your own website and you will have a resume that will allow you to get your dream job!
 In our training we will focus on coding exercises and projects.Upon completing, you will have a solid portfolio of development projects to show potential employers!

 # Who this course is for: